matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

-This proposal suggests changing the specification of the e-mail 3PID type in [the Matrix spec appendices](https://matrix.org/docs/spec/appendices#pid-types) to mandate that, before any processing, e-mail address localparts must go through a full case folding based on [the unicode mapping file](https://www.unicode.org/Public/8.0.0/ucd/CaseFolding.txt), on top of having their domain lowercased.
+This proposal suggests changing the specification of the e-mail 3PID type in [the Matrix spec appendices](https://matrix.org/docs/spec/appendices#pid-types) to mandate that, before any processing, e-mail addresses must go through a full case folding based on [the unicode mapping file](https://www.unicode.org/Public/8.0.0/ucd/CaseFolding.txt), on top of having their domain lowercased.